FruitieX/nodifier/README.md

  Property					| Explanation
 ----------------------------|-------------------
 `text`						| Text of the notification.
 Only makes sense with `newNotification`.
-`source`					| This is displayed right of the notification ID in the server/client and is used to categorize notifications.
+`source`					| This is displayed right of the notification ID in the CLI client and is used to categorize notifications.
 Can be used as a search criteria.
 `sourcebg` and `sourcefg`	| Color of source string.
 See list of possible values at: `lib/clc-color.js` `context`					| This is displayed right of the source string, and can be used to further categorize notifications.
 Can be used as a search criteria.
 `contextbg` and `contextfg`	| Color of context string.
 See list of possible values at: `lib/clc-color.js`